-On December 2, 2024, the Department held a meeting at Marine District Headquarters in Old Lyme, CT to receive input on how best to achieve the quota management goals outlined above for summer flounder, scup, black sea bass and bluefish in 2025 (see State Quota- Managed Species).
+On December 1, 2025, the Department held a meeting at Marine District Headquarters in Old Lyme, CT to receive input on how best to achieve the quota management goals outlined above for summer flounder, scup, black sea bass bluefish and smooth dogfish in 2026 (see State Quota-Managed Species).
 Notice of the meetings was provided via Marine Fisheries News list-serve, which has approximately 1,000 subscribers including fishermen, media outlets and environmental groups.
 The public meeting was also announced and posted on the DEEP Fisheries web page.
 Attendees at the meeting, primarily quota-managed species endorsement holders and seafood dealers, developed and were in consensus with the proposed measures.